heiseonline/embetty/README.md

 Embetty displays remote content like tweets or YouTube videos without compromising your privacy.

+See it in action on our [demo pgaes](https://heiseonline.github.io/embetty/).

 ## Quick Start

 1. Setup your [embetty-server](https://github.com/heiseonline/embetty-server).